katiecrane/drupal-cat/README.md

 ## Submission
 - Fork this repo
-- Create a pr when finished.
+- Create a Pull Request when finished.
 - Send us an email with the link to the site!